AtharvaMirajkar/Basic-HTML-Website/README.md

 ---

-## ✨ What You’ll Learn
+## ✨ What I Learnt

-By completing this project, you'll gain a solid understanding of:
+By completing this project, I gained a solid understanding of:

 - Structuring a website using semantic HTML
 - Creating **multiple interlinked pages**